castle-engine/castle-engine/packages/README.txt

 Mini-FAQ about these packages:

-- Do I need Lazarus to compile Kambi VRML game engine ?
+- Do I need Lazarus to compile Castle Game Engine?

   No. Packages here are provided to easily compile and use the engine with Lazarus.
 But actually units in castle_game_engine don't use